lanl/Tardigrade-examples/docs/software_installation.rst

    For the WAVES workflows, there is currently no configuration for specifying the LD_LIBRARY_PATH automatically, so a user is required to export this path whenever workflows are being used (perform option 1 mentioned above)!

-The LD_LIBRARY_PATH may be specified using the following command:
+For option 2, the LD_LIBRARY_PATH may be specified using the following command:

    .. code-block:: console